Tulunids: Utilizing Turkic in the Abbasid state apparatus

 Fragment, probably a border from the hem of a tunic.
 Egypt, late Abbasid or Tulunid period, 9th Century.
 Cleveland Museum of Art.

 The Umayyads were the first to bring the Turkic from their lands after their conversion to Islam, employing them in their armies and state apparatus.
-Following the collapse of the Umayyad Caliphate and the ascendance of the Abbasid Caliphate, which was consolidated under the leadership of Abu Ja'far al-Mansur, several Turkish individuals began to assume prominent roles within the Abbasid court, as their numbers increased.
+Following the collapse of the Umayyad Caliphate and the ascendance of the Abbasid Caliphate, which was consolidated under the leadership of Abu Ja'far al-Mansur, several Turkic individuals began to assume prominent roles within the Abbasid court, as their numbers increased.
 The Abbasid caliphs of the early Abbasid era employed them in their palaces, entrusted them with confidential information, and assigned them the responsibility of ensuring their safety.
 Abu Ja'far al-Mansur was the first Abbasid caliph to integrate the Turks as intimate associates and officials, placing his confidence in Hamad al-Turki, who subsequently became one of his most trusted confidants and aides.
 Such was the extent of his trust in him that he entrusted him alone with the state's records, carrying the key to the records in his sleeve.

 Al-Mansur eschewed the employment of Arabs in his palaces, refusing to allow any Arab to serve in his court or harem.
 Instead, he favored other groups, such as the Turks.
 He was the first to appoint them as chamberlains, selecting Hamad al-Turki as his chamberlain after the state was firmly established, and also appointing him as governor of the Sawad region.
 Abū Abd Allāh al-Mahdī also employed several Turks in his palaces, including Shakir al-Turki, a military leader in Fars, and Faraj al-Khadim, who subsequently became prominent during the reign of Harun al-Rashid.
 Additionally, he appointed Yahya ibn Sa'id al-Harashi as governor of Egypt in 778 CE.

-The Turkish soldiers played a significant role during al-Mahdi's reign, notably in suppressing the Kharijites when they rebelled under Abdul Salam al-Yashkuri in 776 CE in Bajarma.
+The Turkic soldiers played a significant role during al-Mahdi's reign, notably in suppressing the Kharijites when they rebelled under Abdul Salam al-Yashkuri in 776 CE in Bajarma.
 Harun al-Rashid further expanded the use of Turks in his palaces, departments, and army, with Abu Salim Faraj al-Khadim al-Turki becoming one of his military leaders.
 In 786 CE, al-Rashid appointed Abu Salim Faraj al-Khadim al-Turki to oversee the reconstruction and completion of the city of Tarsus.
-Another prominent Turkish aide was Masrour the servant, who was one of the closest individuals to Harun al-Rashid and whom the caliph trusted immensely.
+Another prominent Turkic aide was Masrour the servant, who was one of the closest individuals to Harun al-Rashid and whom the caliph trusted immensely.
 Masrur was assigned the task of eliminating Ja'far ibn Yahya al-Barmaki, a prominent figure in the Abbasid court and a close associate of the caliph.
 He carried out this mission with precision and success.
 Harun al-Rashid's entourage included numerous Turkic, and he employed Odalisque from Fergana and Osrushana, some of whom became favorites.
-One such example is Maridah bint Shabib, the mother of al-Mu'tasim, a Turkish woman who held a special place with the caliph.
+One such example is Maridah bint Shabib, the mother of al-Mu'tasim, a Turkic woman who held a special place with the caliph.